 OfferUp – Hold Offer redesign

 OfferUp is the largest mobile marketplace.
 People can buy and sell locally easily.
 OfferUp launched Hold Offer to support in-app payment.
 Buyers can secure that great deal or difficult to find items by committing to an offer in advance with a payment method.
-In exchange, sellers will hold items exclusively for them to pick up in person.
-By accepting a Hold Offer, sellers get a higher intent purchase that eliminates time spent on the back and forth with many interested buyers.

 “Easiest way to secure the item.”-A buyer